ubccr/xdmod/docs/upgrade.md

 ### Configuration File Changes

+#### `portal_settings.ini`

-For the [Data Analytics Framework](data-analytics-framework.md), the REST endpoint for retrieving raw data will now stream all the data as a JSON text sequence rather than returning a single JSON object that had a certain limited number of rows (default 10,000) configured by the `rest_raw_row_limit` setting in `portal_settings.ini`.
-This setting is no longer needed, so it will be removed when `xdmod-upgrade` is run.
+For the [Data Analytics Framework](data-analytics-framework.md), the REST endpoint for retrieving raw data will now stream all the data as a JSON text sequence rather than returning a single JSON object that had a certain limited number of rows (default 10,000) configured by the `rest_raw_row_limit` setting.
+This setting is no longer needed, so it will be removed during the upgrade.

+The user manual is now built using the Python Sphinx library, which makes the `user_manual` setting no longer needed, so it will be removed during the upgrade.

+#### `resources.json` and `resource_specs.json`

 New fields have been added to the `resources.json` and `resource_specs.json` files to support the new `Resource Specifications` realm.